humdrum-tools/humdrum-documentation/guide/ch21/index.md

 `^V([^I]|$)  (vi)|(VI);`

-This template means: \"look for an upper-case letter `V` appearing at the beginning of a line that is followed by either the end of the line (`$`) or by a character other than the upper-case letter `I`.
-This record will be followed by a record containing either `vi` or `VI` followed by a semicolon.\"
+This template means: "look for an upper-case letter `V` appearing at the beginning of a line that is followed by either the end of the line (`$`) or by a character other than the upper-case letter `I`.
+This record will be followed by a record containing either `vi` or `VI` followed by a semicolon."

 When invoking the **patt** command, we can specify our preferred output tag along with the **-t** option as follows: